effiesectu/game-list/README.md

 | Alan Wake | Sept 19, 2020 | Pretty cool game.
 It was a campy horror story, but fun gameplay and cool visuals :suspect: |
 ## list of all the game requests in the harsh realm
 > [!IMPORTANT]
-> If you'd like to make a request, make sure to catch a livestream and redeem the "Request a Game" channel redemption!
+> If you'd like to make a request, make sure to catch a livestream and redeem the "Request a Game" channel reward!
 >
 | Game Name | Requester |
 | --- | --- |